tinacious/poc-jwt-ecdsa/README.md

 This should print output in the console with your asymmetrically signed JWT and public key.

-To see how it's working, check out this file `./index.js`.
+To see how it works, check out this file `./index.js`.

 ## Development

-There are a few parts to this project
+There are a few parts to this project:

-- `index.js` will have the bulk of the information you're looking for
+- `index.js` will have the entire process outlined in a simplified way
 - `demo`
     - `./server` has the server-side implementation
     - `./client` has the client-side implementation.
-The client app is a nested repository as it's a Vue.js app
+The client app is a nested repository (Vue.js app)

 ## Deployment